drdhaval2785/github_issue_backup/readme.md

 `page=1` means the first page of the output.

 `per_page=1000` would mean the the output would have 1000 entries maximum.
 If your issue has more than 1000 comments, this can be increased to suitable number.

-`client_id` and `client_secret` are the OAuth tokens which we obtained from github API for authorization.

 `>$1/$2/$a.txt` writes the data fetched by curl to the file which is numbered as per issue number e.g. drdhaval2785/SanskritVerb/1.txt